 As you can see, it varies massively.

-If your church has a booklet or otherwise details in writing exactly what it allowed, ask to see it (and if possible make or obtain a copy of it for your records.)
+If your church has an information booklet ask to see it and if possible make or obtain a copy of it for your records.

-Something that often comes up is that cameras are a “distraction” which, in this day and age, with silent shutters on most professional cameras I’m not sure I agree with, but there you are.
-The root of this is generally a prior experience with an unprofessional photographer.
-As long as you have booked a photographer who is a professional and isn’t using flash, or moving around all over the place then it should be fine.
+As long as you have booked a photographer who is a professional and isn’t using flash, or moving around all over the place there should be no distraction at all.
 As previously mentioned using a silent shutter will mean you wont even hear the “clicking” that they may be worrying about.
-Aside from anything else, i’ve never known a ceremony where there wasn’t some kind of distraction- whether it’s a bawling baby, venue staff wandering around, late comers, or coughs/sneezes.
-There’s no avoiding it.
+Aside from the above i’ve never known a ceremony where there wasn’t some kind of distraction.
+Whether it’s a bawling baby, venue staff wandering around, late comers, or coughs/sneezes.
+There’s no avoiding some form of distraction.

 Other things worth finding out…